ThePierrot/SICP_exercises/README.md

 This is my personal SICP answers collection.
 I will hopefully finish most of the exercises in this year(2017).

-The interpreter I use is Racket under R5RS setting, I also use the SICP collection library for the sake of implementing some specific problems.
+The interpreter I use is Racket under R5RS setting.
+I also use the SICP collection library for the sake of implementing some specific problems.

 Here are the exercises which I think is enlightening: